Squad Busters: Updates and changes

 An update, on February 18, added another limited time event and game mode, in a PVE format.
-In the game mode, you collected "hatchlings", small chicks, and bring them to a coop, while also defending the coop from monsters.
-When the match ended you could spend your hatchlings on items in an event shop.
+In the game mode, one collected "hatchlings", small chicks, and bring them to a coop, while also defending the coop from monsters.
+When the match ended one could spend one's hatchlings on items in an event shop.
 This game mode and event was limited time and was removed after a while.
-It was brought back on March 20th, and will end on April 1.
+It was brought back on March 20, and ended on April 1.

 In May 2025, the game received a major update, overhauling its core gameplay elements.
 The update introduced Hero characters and Power moves, and balance changes.
-Hero characters lead your squad in battle, and are chosen before going into battle.
+Hero characters lead one's squad in battle, and are chosen before going into battle.
 The first four Heroes introduced in the update were existing characters that were removed before the update and brought back, Archer Queen, Barbarian King, Royale King, and Mortis.
 All characters including Heroes have Power moves, which replaced spells.
 Power moves are unique abilities that can be activated during battle, similar to how spells were used.

-On August 21, a new game mode called called Clash of Crabs was added, and was available until August 21.
-It functioned like a 1v1 showdown, but players could defeat robot crabs to recruit them to fight the other player on your behalf.
+On August 21, a new game mode called Clash of Crabs was added, and was available until August 21.
+It functioned like a 1v1 showdown, but players could defeat robot crabs to recruit them to fight the other player on one's behalf.

-On June 17, there was a collab with SEGA that introduced Sonic, Tails, and Knuckles as playable characters obtainable in a limited 3-week event.
-A temporary modifier also introduced Doctor Eggman and his Badnik robots as enemies.This same update added Spike from Brawl Stars as a new hero, and the first healer hero, who could be unlocked in a special event.
+On June 17, there was a collaboration with SEGA that introduced Sonic, Tails, and Knuckles as playable characters obtainable in a limited 3-week event.
+A temporary modifier also introduced Doctor Eggman and his Badnik robots as enemies.
+This same update added Spike from Brawl Stars as a new hero, and the first healer hero, who could be unlocked in a special event.